The Emergence of Fads in a Changing World: Model

 \subsection{Agents' Behavior}

 The optimal action for agent $t$ is the action that maximizes her expected payoff conditional on the information available to her:

 Thus $a_t = +1$ if $L_t >0$ and $a_t = -1$ if $L_t <0$.
-When agent $t$ is indifferent, i.e., $L_t = 0$, we assume that she would follow what her immediate predecessor did in the previous period, i.e., $a_t =a_{t-1}$.\footnote{This tie-breaking rule is different from the one in \cite{moscarini1998social} where they assume that agents would follow their private signals when indifferent.
-Under their assumption, it is likely for an indifferent agent to choose a different action from her predecessor's.} This assumption ensures that action changes are not due to the specification of the tie-breaking rule but rather due to her strict preference for one action over another.
+When $L_t = 0$, agent $t$ is indifferent between both actions.
+We assume that in this case, she would follow what her immediate predecessor did in the previous period, i.e., $a_t =a_{t-1}$.\footnote{Our results do not depend on this assumption and are robust to any tie-breaking rule that is common knowledge.} This tie-breaking rule differs from the one used in \citet*{moscarini1998social}, where indifferent agents are assumed to follow their own private signals.
+We make this assumption so that any action changes are driven by agents' strict preference for one action over another, rather than by the specific choice of the tie-breaking rule.